 Truck logs are used in the trucking industry to record and report information on commercial vehicles.
 These logs include any data used for many purposes, including payroll, maintenance, safety compliance, fuel tracking, trip documentation, and more.
 Truck logs can be simple or complex, depending on what data you need to track.

-The ELD (Electronic Logging Device) is an electronic version of the duty logbook, also called truck e logs.
+The ELD (Electronic Logging Device) is an electronic version of the duty logbook, also called truck E logs.
 It replaces the truck paper logs and simplifies the process of recording driving hours.

 To verify their compliance with the HOS standards, all CDL drivers who are required to keep an up-to-date Record of Duty Status (RODS) must use an ELD device.
 The truck driver logs are needed because it allows businesses to keep track of their personnel while ensuring that they adhere to the rules.
 Truckers may occasionally break the speed limit to complete a delivery more quickly.
-Employers and attorneys can check whether or not a truck driver is following the speed limit by keeping track of hours and miles were driven in logbooks.
+Employers and attorneys can check whether or not a truck driver is following the speed limit by keeping track of hours and miles driven in logbooks.

 Another reason for the importance of the trucking log is that it is utilized as evidence in trucking accidents.
 ELDs are needed to effectively report your IFTA and save you the hassle of doing it manually.
 Want to check full details of why you need ELD?
 Click here

-Filling up your logbooks daily should be a habit if you haven’t already.
+Filling out your logbooks daily should be a habit if you haven’t already.
 Because the Department of Transportation (DOT) does not review your logs every day, it’s easy to get forgetful or complacent when it comes to filling them out.

 Nonetheless, you can’t afford to ignore this duty because it may come back to bite you later.
 If you’re lucky, the DOT officer will let you off the hook for not keeping all of your logs up to date, but lady luck may not be on your side.
 As a result, it’s best to be safe and preserve current records.